GuruCharan94/gurucharan94.github.io/_pages/the-pub-sub.md

   og_image:
 ---

-The Pub-Sub is a simple newsletter.
-I break it down to 3 points.

-1. I PUBLISH interesting updates on Azure, .NET, Container Technologies and JavaScript as a newsletter twice a month.

-2. If you like latest announcements, interesting blog posts and tutorials delivered straight to your inbox, you SUBSCRIBE to this newsletter.

-3. Your email will not be used for any purpose other than this newsletter.
+The Pub-Sub is a newsletter where I highlight the latest on Azure, .NET, DevOps and Container Technologies as a newsletter twice a month.
+If you like latest announcements, interesting blog posts and tutorials delivered straight to your inbox, then please subscribe to this newsletter.
+Your email will not be used for any purpose other than this newsletter.
 You can unsubscribe at anytime and your email gets deleted automatically.

+I PUBlish.
+You SUBscribe.
+No misuse of your email address.

 Are you convinced ?
 Great !!
 Subscribe using the form below.